Search Over 7000 Wall Art, Prints and Stock Image Downloads

 Back to the garden, plants are mixed wildflower seeds, most garden centres sell them and even pound shops!, I will post images of the plants that really floats an insects boat later!
 I found another very important items if you can fit one or two in our old dead tree logs, I'm shocked at the life that has set up home within and around the logs, small burrowing bees, bracket fungi, spiders, moths hide on the bark.
 For me being a photographer to see the nature stopping by for a snack or setting up home is just a joy, I'm proud I'm doing my part.
 Will update as the garden grows.

 The nature garden but the real wild garden are the plants to the right of (fig 1) lower right and towards the fence and where the large tree log is (just to the left of that is the small pond and rest of the wild garden)

-In spring when the frog spawn (fig 2), they may well spawn in the wrong pond (they just never listen do they haha), if they do it's out with the spawn asap (the fish thinks it's lunch time otherwise), placing the spawn in the frog pond insures the safety of the tadpoles we hope!
+In spring when the frog spawn (fig 2), they may well spawn in the wrong pond (they just never listen do they haha), if they do it's out with the spawn asap (the fish thinks it's lunchtime otherwise), placing the spawn in the frog pond ensures the safety of the tadpoles we hope!

 These hunt small flies like greenflies so on so think before using those insect killing sprays!